jestjs/jest/docs/en/Configuration.md

 next: cli
 ---

-Jest's configuration can be defined in the `package.json` file of your project, through a `jest.config.js` file or through the `--config <path/to/js|json>` option.
+Jest's configuration can be defined in the `package.json` file of your project, or through a `jest.config.js` file or through the `--config <path/to/js|json>` option.
 If you'd like to use your `package.json` to store Jest's config, the "jest" key should be used on the top level so Jest will know how to find your settings: